-- periodic actuarial input, for example ULRs, to assess the appropriateness of possible results - regular exceptions reporting identifying all items that exceed predetermined limits.
-Escalation procedure in place for significant exceptions - procedures setting out the approach to claims management including service standards, complaints handling and the use of third party experts - procedures for the regular review of dormant or non moving claims. - documented ROCP which clearly sets out the reinsurance purchase requirements by class, type, security
+- periodic actuarial input, for example ULRs, to assess the appropriateness of possible business plan outcomes - documented business plan which sets out the parameters, classes, limitations and profitability expectations of the underwriting teams for the forthcoming year - comprehensive procedures in place to conduct formal due diligence on significant new policyholders and classes of business on both a qualitative and quantitative basis - regular exceptions reporting identifying all items that exceed predetermined limits.
+Escalation procedure in place for significant exceptions - pre-transaction testing by IT system to ensure that quotations, actual written lines or amendments to existing risks are within underwriting

-- regular formal process for independent expert and management review which is appropriately timetabled around key purchase dates for reinsurance purchase, security concentration and utilisation - Board approved and monitored requirements for maximum net losses to major events - formal reporting of reinsurance utilisation, showing separately, amounts of paid incurred and expected usage of reinsurance protection.
+- authority limits for each underwriter.
+IT system blocks or refers attempts to create or amend risks which are outside of authorities - regular formal process of independent experienced review, to challenge the assumptions and performance of current and past underwriting.
+Formal escalation process in place for immediate concerns to be addressed - comprehensive and documented recruitment procedure.
+Documented training and development programme - regular, formal meetings to review underwriting performance against plan expectations and potential profitability in the immediate future.
+Formal escalation procedures in place for any immediate concerns to be addressed - formal written and signed underwriting authorities tailored to the specific skills of the individual and linked to the business plan.
+To include details such as, maximum gross and net line sizes, territorial limits, sources of business (binder, open market, multi year), claims authority, reinsurance purchasing authority.
+Authorities to be amended for any business plan changes and updated at least annually - regular, timely, formal process of peer review to provide forum for discussion of risks written (which may include terms and conditions and/ or wording) with clearly documented action points and follow up - formal procedures to set out the approach to underwriting and underwriting controls, such as procedures to refer items written 100% for review, prior to acceptance, for due diligence / pricing analysis - procedures setting out the approach to claims management including service standards, complaints handling and the use of third party experts - procedures for the regular review of dormant or non moving claims. - documented business plan which clearly sets out the reinsurance purchase requirements by class, type, security - regular formal process for independent expert and management review which is appropriately timetabled around key purchase dates for reinsurance purchase, security concentration and utilisation - Board approved and monitored requirements for maximum net losses to major events - formal reporting of reinsurance utilisation, showing separately, amounts of paid incurred and expected usage of reinsurance protection.
 Split by layer, class of business, year of account.
 Presented to the Board or properly designated committee on a regular basis - formal modelling capability to assist in determining what levels and price reinsurance should be bought at to maximise return whilst restraining risk within manageable levels.
-Timely analysis of different options and sensitivity to class and syndicate aggregate exposures
+Timely analysis of different options and sensitivity to class and syndicate aggregate exposures covering issues such as type of cover, (ie facultative, pro rata, excess etc) limits of authority (on concentration of exposure per reinsurer), minimum rating requirements per class of business.
+Formal procedures for referral of exceptional items